U.S. Relations With Mali

 More information about Mali is available on the Mali page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Mali in 1960, following its independence from France.
 In 1992, Mali moved from a one-party state to multiparty democracy.
 In March 2012, while an armed rebellion overtook the north of the country, Mali’s elected civilian government was removed in a military seizure of power, and an interim administration was subsequently put in place, followed by a return to elected government.
 Despite a peace agreement signed in June 2015 and the presence of UN peacekeeping and French forces, implementation of the peace accord has faced a number of challenges, and non-signatory extremist groups are still active in northern and central Mali.
+In August 2020, a group of military officers again staged an overthrow of the elected government.
+In October 2020, that group ceded power to a transitional government, with an 18-month mandate to hold elections and return Mali to constitutional rule.

 U.S. Assistance to Mali